 The researchers mapped out areas of the Pacific Northwest and British Columbia where the growing conditions in 1945 matched the 2055 climate.
 They found a 20,000 square km area in the United States that could substitute most of British Columbia’s at-risk seed zones.

-Aside from searching for climates conducive for future tree and forest growing, phenology or the “physiological clock that assesses climate patterns to guide growth” is also an important factor to consider when applying assisted migration.
+Aside from searching for climates conducive to future tree and forest growth, phenology, or the “physiological clock that assesses climate patterns to guide growth,” is also an important factor to consider when applying assisted migration.

-However, because extreme changes to the climate will happen in 50-100 years, seeds adapted for the future should be made with careful planning and ensuring that these seeds can survive the present conditions first.
+However, because extreme climate changes will occur in 50-100 years, seeds adapted for the future should be made with careful planning and first ensuring that they can survive the present conditions.

 According to the article, assisted population migration is already practiced in some areas.
-British Columbia, where they plant around 300 million trees every year and exports lumber to the U.S., has switched from local seed selection to climate-based selection.
+British Columbia, where they plant around 300 million trees annually and export lumber to the U.S., has switched from local seed selection to climate-based selection.
 The U.S. Forest Service also introduced the Seedlot Selection Tool in 2009 to guide planting decisions.

 A cultural shift needs to happen to ensure the survival of forests and trees in a future climate.

-Climate change doesn’t have borders, and countries should be open to assisted migration of a tree species from one jurisdiction to another.
+Climate change doesn’t have borders, and countries should be open to assisting the migration of tree species from one jurisdiction to another.

 Source Citation: